A steady flow of roofing leads is the holy grail for roofing contractors.

 MRC had 2 main service offerings (metal roof installation and window replacement) which they sold in 3 states.

 Knowing this, we wanted to make sure we had complete control over their advertising budget so that we could allocate the bulk of it to the service and state combinations that were performing best (new roofing leads for less than $175).

-Since budget is controlled at the campaign level on Google Adwords, we initially set up 5 campaigns—one for each combination—as follows (note: MRC doesn’t offer window replacement services in State 3):
+Since budget is controlled at the campaign level with Google Ads, we initially set up 5 campaigns—one for each combination—as follows (note: MRC doesn’t offer window replacement services in State 3):

 Campaign 1: Metal Roofing – State 1